jeswin/ssb-scuttlekit/scuttlekit.md

 This also means that when a group changes due a person exiting (or other compromise), the corresponding keychain as well as other keychains linked to that keychain need to be invalidated.

 ## Database

+# Acknowledgements

+The crypto part is a variation of the Private Box format written by Dominic Tarr, used in Secure ScuttleButt. https://github.com/auditdrivencrypto/private-box